Get insider access

 Beats Solo Pro Wireless

 The Beats Solo Pro Wireless and the Philips SHP9500 have different strengths, and you may prefer one over the other.
 The Beats are wireless on-ears designed for casual use.
-They're better built, more stable, and thanks to their ANC system, they can block out more ambient noise around you.
+They're better built and more stable, and thanks to their ANC system, they can block out more ambient noise around you.
 However, the Philips are audiophile headphones.
 These over-ears are more comfortable and have a neutral sound profile.
 Since they have an open-back design, they also have a more immersive passive soundstage.

 + Show more